Best RV Tankless Water Heaters: Quickly Access Hot Water On Demand

 - They’re energy-efficient.
 Compared to a traditional storage tank heater, a tankless hot water heater for RV use has more energy efficiency.
 That's because it is less likely to lose heat from standing water.

 - They distribute water more efficiently.
 If your family wants to take multiple showers while you're doing the dishes or washing clothes in your camper, it's not a problem.
 These units allow you to perform multiple functions at once and continue to produce hot water on demand.

 - They're very durable.
-Tankless water heaters last on average between 10 to 15 years, while traditional ones may only have a lifespan of six to 10 years.
-It's possible for some tankless brands to last up to 20 years if they are properly maintained.
+Tankless water heaters last on average between 10 to 15 years, while traditional ones may only have a lifespan of 6-10 years.
+Some tankless brands can last up to 20 years if they are properly maintained.